 The spaced pixel method limits the necessity for measurement resolution to enhance measurement accuracy.
 Yet, due to this method requiring several images, there is also an increase in cycle times.

 In contrast, the fractional pixel method (described in the subsequent section) enhances measurement accuracy without increasing cycle times—for instance, only a single measurement image is necessary to assess all pixels across a standard smartphone display.

 Thus, the fractional pixel method provides the benefit of shorter cycle times as required, which is the case in numerous production-level test and correction applications.

-Fractional Pixel Method: Where imaging sensor resolution per display pixel is restricted, the fractional pixel method addresses measurement scenarios, allowing measurement systems with standard resolutions to carry on with accurately measuring and correcting today’s high resolution displays, even in a single-image measurement of the complete display.
+Fractional Pixel Method: Where imaging sensor resolution per display pixel is restricted, the fractional pixel method (US Patent 10971044) addresses measurement scenarios, allowing measurement systems with standard resolutions to carry on with accurately measuring and correcting today’s high resolution displays, even in a single-image measurement of the complete display.